* Key risk event week for markets; ECB meets Thursday

 * ECB expected to take more benign view of economy

-* German Bund yields hover near 1-month lows
+* German Bund yields tad higher, still close to 1-month lows

-LONDON, June 5 (Reuters) - German benchmark government bond yields hovered near one-month lows on Monday, with bond investors confident that the European Central Bank will this week only take baby steps towards unwinding its extraordinary stimulus.
+LONDON, June 5 (Reuters) - German benchmark government bond yields nudged up on Monday but did not venture far from one-month lows, with bond investors confident that the European Central Bank will this week only take baby steps towards unwinding its extraordinary stimulus.